 Couples Therapy in Seattle, WA

-Couples Therapy in Seattle
+Couples Therapy in Seattle for Betrayal & Attachment Injuries

 How Can Therapy for Couples in Seattle Help?

-• Name the quiet conclusions you jump to under stress, the ones that land fast and hard: I don’t matter, I’m too much, they’re not there for me.
+Name the quiet conclusions you jump to under stress, the ones that land fast and hard: I don’t matter, I’m too much, they’re not there for me.

-• Feel how safety is built or lost between you in real time, in a pause that’s held, a look that softens, or a repair that comes too late—or not at all.
+Feel how safety is built or lost between you in real time, in a pause that’s held, a look that softens, or a repair that comes too late, or not at all.

-• See the loop you get trapped in together, where one reaction lights the fuse for the next and suddenly you’re both acting in ways you don’t recognize.
+See the loop you get trapped in together, where one reaction lights the fuse for the next and suddenly you’re both acting in ways you don’t recognize.

-• Have new moments that interrupt the old ones, where sadness, shame, tenderness, or even joy can surface and be met—changing how reachable, responsive, and engaged you feel with each other.
+Have new moments that interrupt the old ones, where sadness, shame, tenderness, or even joy can surface and be met, changing how reachable, responsive, and engaged you feel with each other.

 My Approach to Couples Therapy in Seattle

-Evidence-Based Couples Therapy in Seattle
+Evidence-Based Therapy for Couples in Seattle

-• Gottman Method Therapy
+Gottman Method Therapy

 helps couples understand why conversations turn into arguments and what to do differently in those moments.
 You’ll learn practical ways to communicate, repair after high conflict, and strengthen the day-to-day foundation of your relationship.

-• Emotionally Focused Therapy
+Emotionally Focused Therapy

 looks at the emotions and needs underneath your reactions with each other.
 It helps you feel safer being honest, soften defensiveness, and reconnect in ways that create real closeness, not just temporary peace.

 Ready to invest in your relationship(s)?
-Here’s how to begin.

 1. Start with a free 20 minute phone call or video chat.